esl/MongooseIM/doc/developers-guide/security-scan-triage.md

 compute_unique(ets:first(?TABLE), 0).
 ```

-They are **not** applied yet.
-Adding them is a separate change, so that the diff across roughly
-forty modules can be reviewed on its own merits rather than alongside the CI wiring.
-Until then the
-scan reports the full backlog, which is why the CI job runs with `|| true`.

-One thing to settle before applying them in bulk: the datastore deserialisation group above is an
+60 of the 71 findings carry one.
+The bar for suppressing a finding is that no unprivileged party can
+reach it: the config-derived, literal-derived, query-name and admin-API groups all require either an
+operator who edits `mongooseim.toml` or an authenticated administrator, and the man-in-the-middle,
+injection and race-condition findings are wrong about the code.

+The other eleven keep reporting:

+- The **two real defects** above.
+Suppressing an open defect would hide it.
+- The **eight datastore deserialisation** findings.
+That group is an accepted *trust assumption*,
-accepted *trust assumption*, not a false positive.
-Suppressing it would mean that a deployment which
+  not a false positive: it holds only while the datastore is trusted.
+Silencing it would mean a
-breaks the assumption — an exposed Redis, say — produces no signal.
-That group is probably better
+  deployment that breaks the assumption — an exposed Redis, say — produces no signal at all.
-left reporting.
+- **`gen_mod:get_module_proc/2`**.
+Config-bounded for almost every caller, but the two global
+  distribution ones take the server from the Redis-backed mapping, so it inherits the same trust
+  assumption rather than being purely config-derived.

+Because those eleven remain, the scan still exits non-zero and the CI job keeps its `|| true`.

 A suppression comment is tied to the line below it, so a refactor that moves a flagged call away
 from its comment loses the suppression and the finding returns on the next scan.
 That is the